Modular Walls vs. Drywall: What To Choose for Your Office Renovation

 Modular walls come with neat and clean installation.
 Just a few drill holes here, some screws there, that's all you need to reconfigure them.

 Need a new office for a senior staff member overnight?
 Need an appointment room for your salon business but can’t afford to pay a contractor?
-You can build our modular DIY walls like this U-Shaped Partition Wall + Door Kit within a couple of hours, and by yourself!
+You can build our modular DIY walls like this U-Shaped Partition Wall with Door within a couple of hours, and by yourself!
 No more dust, no debris, no noise - just quick, clean and easy DIY fun.

 4. Long-term ROI